devtal-de/snackTrack/readme.md

 # SnackTrack

-Track your snacks! (and your dontaions)
+Track your snacks! (and your donations)

 ## Authors